erinvdoyle/tarot/README.md

 **Tarot Card of the Day** has two main game sections, as indicated by the bright red "Get Your Reading" and "Take the Quiz" navigation buttons at center screen.
 A fixed header displays the site logo, and a hero illustration of a Tarot draw takes the bottom screen of the starting area.
 This image is covered when either of the buttons are clicked.

 Each button clicks to its own game area instructions section, which occupies almost the entire viewport on click, starting below the header.
-Once the visitor has read the instructions how to play, the game described is accessed through another button click, and the game section replaces the instructions.
+Once the visitor has read the instructions for how to play, the game described is accessed through another button click, and the game section replaces the instructions.
 The visitor is offered the chance to exit and return to the starting area throughout each game.

 More about each section and all of the features can be found in the [Features](<#features>) section.